Battle of Stiklestad: Battle

-According to saga sources, Olaf traveled with his 3,600 man army through Sweden and crossed the mountains into the valley of Verdal (Old Norse: Veradalr), about 80 km north of the city of Trondheim.
+According to saga sources, Olaf traveled with his 3,600 man army through Sweden and crossed the mountains into the valley of Verdalen (Old Norse: Veradalr), about 80 km north of the city of Trondheim.
 Olaf and his men arrived at Stiklestad, a farm in the lower part of the valley.
 This was where the Battle of Stiklestad took place, as described by Snorri Sturluson in his famous work Heimskringla, written about 200 years later.

 At Stiklestad, Olaf met an army led by Hárek of Tjøtta (Old Norse: Hárekr ór Þjóttu), Thorir Hund from Bjarkøy and Kálfr Árnason, a man who previously served Olaf.
-The peasant army consisted of one hundred hundred according to Snorri, which in long hundreds means 14,400, and not 10,000.
+The farmer army consisted of one hundred hundred according to Snorri, which in long hundreds means 14,400, and not 10,000.
 He states that the battle cry of Olaf's men was Fram, fram, kristsmenn, krossmenn, konungsmenn!
 (Forward!
 Forward!
 Men of Christ, men of the cross, men of the king!), while that of the opposing army was Fram, fram, búandmenn!
 (Forward!
-Forward! farmers!).
+Forward!
+Farmers!).
+Olaf's brother Harald was according to some sources instructed to remain in the camp, but convinced his older brother to let him fight.